A-Pro® Tacoma Home Inspection:

 The use of Lead Paint in homes was eliminated in 1978.
 If your home was built prior to 1978 getting an Inspection specifically to detect lead paint could be advisable but is absolutely critical before you do any type of home improvement projects that require even mild demolition.
 Many of our A-Pro locations are certified in lead paint inspection.

 The health implications associated with lead paint are serious, the toxins from lead paint are most dangerous when the paint is disturbed in some manner and the dust particles infused with lead come in contact with people.
 Children and women who are pregnant or may become pregnant are the most susceptible to the negative effects associated with high lead exposure.

 Carbon Monoxide Testing and Inspection

-Carbon Monoxide (CO) is a colorless, odorless, toxic gas and all fuel (gas, oil, kerosene, wood or coal) burning appliances have the potential to produce CO to some degree due to incomplete combustion.
-Appliances (including fireplaces) that are not installed, maintained, and used properly run the risk of causing CO accumulation to dangerous levels.
+Carbon Monoxide (CO) is a colorless, odorless, toxic gas and all fuel (gas, oil, kerosene, wood, or coal) burning appliances have the potential to produce CO to some degree due to incomplete combustion.
+Appliances (including fireplaces) that are not installed, maintained and used properly run the risk of causing CO accumulation to dangerous levels.
 Extreme CO exposure can cause death, considering that the gas is colorless and odorless proper detection is vitally important.

 You’re A-Pro Inspector can test for Carbon Monoxide in the home as well as the appliances and fixtures that may be causing a dangerous level.
-You’re A-Pro Inspector will also advise you on the proper detectors and the recommended locations of the detectors as well as proper maintenance needed for offending appliances.
+You’re A-Pro Inspector will also advise you on the proper detectors and the recommended locations of the detectors as well as the proper maintenance needed for offending appliances.